-To compile part of the web application as ha ybrid mobile phone application, PhoneGap was used.
+To compile part of the web application as a hybrid mobile phone application, PhoneGap was used.
 PhoneGap Build is a service that compiles an application for distinct platforms in the cloud, no native user elements are used, instead a native appearance is simulated, which may be a disadvantage.
 On the other hand PhoneGap convinces with its simplicity.

 Not yet fully implemented in the application is the in-build image taking, scanning of barcode and GPS recording.
-Moreover the application requires further debugging and testing before it can be fully used in a study.
-For that reason it was decided to use the widely tested and popular EpiCollect 5 for the pilot study to guarantee smooth and unproblematic data collection, while work on the bespoke smartphone applications continues.
+Moreover the application required further debugging and testing before being used in a study.
+For that reason it was decided to use the widely tested and popular EpiCollect 5 for the pilot study to guarantee smooth and unproblematic data collection, while work on the bespoke smartphone applications continued.